ccdmb/slurm_scripts/docs/sbatch_parallel.md

 EOF
 ```

-Will run 2 tasks running in parallel, and `echo three` will be submitted whenever either one or three is finished.
+Will run 2 tasks in parallel, and `echo three` will be submitted whenever either `echo one` or `echo two` is finished.
 Unfortunately because GNU parallel is using MPI to run the tasks internally, you cannot submit MPI tasks to be run with this method.

 We take commands in line by line because it's the most flexible system, but it does mean that you can't submit jobs that include newlines.